Direct Spending on Healthcare

 Additional Contributions by Employers

 Workers are not taxed on the contributions their employers make toward health insurance premiums.
 Economists generally believe that employer contributions offset wages.
-On average across all families (including those without employer coverage), we estimate employers contribute $6,600 to health insurance premiums, and that the employer of the typical family illustrated above would contribute an additional $1,100 in Medicare payroll taxes.
+On average across all families (including those without employer coverage), we estimate employers contribute $7,400 to health insurance premiums, and that the employer of the typical family illustrated above would contribute an additional $1,100 in Medicare payroll taxes.
 These amounts are not shown in the chart above, but economists generally believe that they offset wages.